doctrine/phpcr-odm-documentation/en/reference/association-mapping.rst

 - Or you can map a :ref:`collection <collections>` of children, with the possibility to filter on the document name

 A single Child will always load only one document.
 If no explicit name is specified, the field name is used to retrieve the child document.
-The name is the last part of that documents id, resp. its Nodename mapping.
+The name is the last part of that document's id, resp. its Nodename mapping.

 To map a collection of children, use ``Children``.
 This will always be a collection, regardless of